 A local Native American tribe has asserted that sulfur dioxide emissions from Colstrip 3 & 4 units are affecting local tribal areas more than previously estimated.
 PPL Montana is working with the Montana Department of Environmental Quality to provide additional information to address this issue.

 PPL Montana and EPA are discussing possible emission control and monitoring requirements involving all Colstrip units to address the issues discussed above.
-The Company is unable to predict the cost, if any, to it related to these matters.
+Management cannot predict the ultimate outcome of this matter or estimate any potential loss.